Club Plum nominates for Best of the Net. Congratulations to past Winners and Finalists:

 Send your work in docx, doc or in the body of the email.

-Issues are available online only.
+Issues are available online only, four times a year.

 We accept simultaneous submissions.